colinloretz/numerous-node/README.md

 npm install numerous-node
 ```

-To get started, you have two options.
-Which option you should use depends on what you'd like to accomplish with Numerous.
+To get started, you have two options depending on what you hope to accomplish:

 ## Option 1: Manage your own metrics
 As a Numerous user, you can use your Numerous API key to programmatically create, update and manage your personal metrics.